 else, it is their responsibility.
 The school will only send the bill to the

 person who signed the form.

-In accordance with the Asbestos Hazard Emergency Act, this notification is is- sued to advise that asbestos is located in the rough white surfacing material on the ceiling throughout the school.
-The triennial re-inspection of the asbestos containing building material at HACS was completed May 11, 2011.
+In accordance with the Asbestos Hazard Emergency Act, this notification is issued to advise that asbestos is located in the rough white surfacing material on the ceiling throughout the school.
+There is a triennial re-inspection of the asbestos containing building material at HACS.
 None of the asbestos containing building material was judged to be a hazardous condition to building occupants at this time as long as it is left undisturbed.
 If there are more questions, please see the office for more information.